-Agriculture, especially animal farming, is estimated to be one of the biggest emission sources from the agricultural sector are reported applying IPCC Tier I methodologies.
-More accurate data on emissions from agricultural practices under the specific African conditions, which are needed to develop climate-smart strategies and to use Tier II reporting, are often missing.
-In Kenya, the SEACRIFOG team is investigating measure, verify and, in the long term, lower emissions in animal farming without limiting production.
-The first results show that depending on feed, season and region, the real emissions can significantly differ from Tier I estimates.
+Agriculture, especially animal farming, is estimated to be one of the biggest emission sources in Africa.
+So far, emissions from the agricultural sector are reported applying IPCC Tier I methodologies. from agricultural practices under which are needed to develop climate-smart strategies and to use Tier II reporting, are often missing.
+In Kenya, the SEACRIFOG in the long term, lower emissions in animal farming without limiting that depending on feed, season and region, the real emissions can significantly differ from Tier I